 They will be referred to in Item 21 and included as attachments or “exhibits.”
 These financial statements are important to show to your accountant to ensure the company is strong and can provide a good franchise opportunity.

-An important note here is that many franchise companies are owned by a larger parent company, who may have other brands and business besides the one you’re interested in.
+An important note here is that many franchise companies are owned by a larger parent company, who may have other brands and businesses besides the one you’re interested in.
 In this case, the financial statements will reflect the parent company as a whole.
 This is still very useful information, but not specific to the single franchise brand.

 When reviewing the three statements be sure to note the following: